PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 18:25:51
+Last updated: 2024-04-07 18:27:07
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson